JackEdwardLyons/jacklyons-me-beta/content/pages/index.md

       - author: 'Phil Lascala, Founder of Evac Guide'
         avatar: images/aubrey_hoover.jpg
         avatar_alt: Aubrey Hoover's photo
+        content: >-
-        content: '    Jackaa was an incredible asset to our team.
+          Jackaa was an incredible asset to our team.
 He continued to provide quality suggestions to improve our project and supported these suggestions with high quality work.
 I always felt comfortable with Jacks capabilities and his level of communication was beneficial.
-I highly recommend Jack and would love to continue working with him again shortly.'
+          I highly recommend Jack and would love to continue working with him again shortly.
       - author: Deegan Wallace
         avatar: images/deegan_wallace.jpg
         avatar_alt: Deegan Wallace's photo